 Bain was a prolific artist, interested in many different subjects and media.
 Sketches, etchings and paintings of the people and places that he saw on his travels in the Balkans and Scotland made up a large proportion of his output.
 Since 1997 the Bain family has gifted his Celtic art, paintings and artefacts to this museum.
 In 2014 the national significance of his archive was celebrated by the award of Recognised Collection by Museums Galleries Scotland.

-We exhibit an aspect of George Bain's work each summer.
+We usually exhibit an aspect of George Bain's work each summer.
 His collection is available for research all year by appointment via firstname.lastname@example.org.

 The local history collection relates to the lives of people in the Avoch, Fortrose and Rosemarkie part of the Black Isle.
 There is an absorbing photographic archive, as well as objects given by members of local communities and artefacts from archaeological fieldwork.